 - Businesses required by contracts to carry insurance

-Even home-based businesses need GLI if clients visit your property or you work at client sites.
+Even home-based businesses need GL Insurance if clients visit your property or you work at client sites.
 Texas homeowners’ insurance typically excludes business-related liability claims.

 Workers’ Compensation Insurance in Texas